garrettWinter/work-day-planner-refactor/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - What was your motivation?
-    - To build a webpage that will quiz the users knowledge of basic JavaScript, and that will hopefully teach them something as well.
+    - To refactor a webpage that allows a user to plan their 9 to 5 workday using primarily JavaScript and that will.
 - Why did you build this project?
     - To showcase my expanding knowledge and JavaScript, HTML and CSS.
 - What did you learn?
-    - How to better define functions.
+    - How to create elements using JavaScript
-    - How to store and retrieve data from local storage.
+    - How to add/ and append ids and classes to elements using JavaScript
-    - A stronger understanding of event triggers work
+    - How to store and retrieve data from a larger array storage.
-    - How to modify content elements using JavaScript.
+    - How to use dayJS on a small scale.

 ## Table of Contents